Crown entities form part of New Zealand’s state sector and are responsible to the Minister of Health.

-As of 1 July 2012, the HDC has also assumed the monitoring and advocacy functions previously delivered by the Mental Health Commission.
+The HDC is also responsible for the monitoring and advocacy functions previously delivered by the Mental Health Commission.
 A Mental Health Commissioner position, reporting to the Health and Disability Commissioner, has been established to oversee the performance of these new functions.

 Health Promotion Agency

-The Health Promotion Agency (HPA) has been established to lead and deliver innovative, high quality and cost-effective programmes that promote health, well-being and healthy lifestyles, disease prevention, illness and injury prevention.
+The Health Promotion Agency (HPA)'s role is to lead and deliver innovative, high quality and cost-effective programmes that promote health, well-being and healthy lifestyles, disease prevention, illness and injury prevention.
 This includes providing advice and recommendations to government, government agencies, industry, non-government bodies, communities, health professionals and others on the supply, consumption and misuse of alcohol.
-The HPA will also engage in research on the use of alcohol in New Zealand, public attitudes towards alcohol and problems associated with alcohol misuse.
+The HPA also engages in research on the use of alcohol in New Zealand, public attitudes towards alcohol and problems associated with alcohol misuse.

 The HPA has assumed the functions previously delivered by ALAC and the Health Sponsorship Council, as well as responsibility for a number of health promotion programmes previously delivered by the Ministry of Health.
 The ALAC levy has been retained by the HPA to address alcohol-related harm.